eddieblu/.github/profile/webServices/login/login.md

 So instead of storing the password as clear text, we want to cryptographically hash the password so that we never store the actual password.
 When we want to validate a password during login, we can hash the login password and compare it to our stored hash of the password.

-To hash our passwords we will use the `js` package.
+To hash our passwords we will use the `bcryptjs` package.
 This creates a very secure one-way hash of the password.
 If you are curious about how [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) works, it is definitely worth the time.
 Here is our resulting code.

 ### Working create and get user functions